ironfugu/kpi_dashboard/README.md

     .prepare();
 ```
 No you can see spinner inside the html element #pie-chart.
+### Requesting the data
-3. Requesting the data: it's just ajax request to the backend server:
+it's just ajax request to the backend server:
 ```js
         $.ajax({
             type: "GET",